refanr/E2R-Tool/Journal/Journal.md

 # Journal

+### 2.11 2024
+It is kind of getting to a crunch time in this project, others too but that is besides the point.
+What I am focusing on the next few days is collecting data from the e2r news at ruv.is.
+I am not sure I can use the model from the l2 dataset, but we'll see.

 ### 23.10 2024
 Working on the dataset from class.
 I trained a BERT transformer model on this dataset, and am testing it out at the moment.
 If I can use this model to predict the competency level of the sentence input, maybe I can use the e2r news data to simplify the "normal" sentences, using the e2r sentences as a benchmark.